babowsk1/docs/src/overview/concepts.md

 ---
-sidebar_position: 1
+sidebar_position: 5
 ---

-# Basic concepts
+# Glossary

-## **A**

 ### **Accounts**

 This is the place for storing EVERs .
 Besides storage, users with an account are able to deposit and transfer Ever.
 The account record stores account address and account balance.
 Accounts are ultimately stored in TVM.
-For more information about Accounts please consult [this page](../arch/40-accounts.md).
+For more information about Accounts please consult [this page](../arch/accounts.md).

-## **B**

 ### **Blockchain**